 Ways to Customize Your Adorable Pumpkins

-These easy crochet pumpkins are fun and easy to customize.
+These easy crochet pumpkins are so much fun to make and easy to customize.
 Here are some of my tips/suggestions for customizing the pumpkin:

 - Omit the eyes and face of the pumpkin – now you have a basic pattern for a regular pumpkin!